 The initial stage of treatment for periodontal disease is usually a thorough cleaning that may include scaling or root planing.
 The objective of these non-surgical procedures is to remove etiologic agents such as dental plaque and tartar, or calculus, which cause gingival inflammation and disease.
 Scaling and root planing can be used as a stand-alone treatment, or a preventative measure.
 They are commonly performed for patients with moderate to severe periodontal disease.

 What Do the Procedures Entail?

-Dr. Kraft and the hygiene specialists will only perform scaling and root planing after a complete examination of the mouth, which may include taking x-rays and a thorough gum evaluation.
-Depending on the condition of the gums, the amount of tartar present and the amount of bone loss, Dr. Kraft may recommend scaling and root planing.
+Dr. Colaruotolo and the hygiene specialists will only perform scaling and root planing after a complete examination of the mouth, which may include taking x-rays and a thorough gum evaluation.
+Depending on the condition of the gums, the amount of tartar present and the amount of bone loss, Dr. Colaruotolo may recommend scaling and root planing.
 In some cases, a local anesthesia may be used during the procedure for patient comfort.

 When scaling is performed, calculus and plaque that attaches to the tooth surfaces is removed with special technique and instruments.
 The process especially targets the area below the gum line, along the root.
 The scaling tool usually includes an irrigation process that can be used to deliver an antimicrobial agent below the gums to help reduce oral bacteria.

 Root planing is performed in order to remove unwanted microorganisms, toxins and tartar on the root surfaces of the teeth.
 This procedure of cleaning and smoothing the root promotes healing, and also helps prevent bacteria from easily colonizing in the future.